 In other words, the test_insert_and_nbNode unit test is OK.

-Now run valgrind ./unitTests.
+Now run make valgrind which runs the program with Valrgind.
 Valgrind at least informs you that you have memory leaks.
 Complete release() and possibly the other functions coded so far so that valgrind ./unitTests does not notify you of any memory access problem or memory leak.

 So, test_insert_and_nbNode and test_release are OK.